What is the aim of the RIO study?

 Regular monitoring visits will take place at your normal HIV clinic.

-The infusions take place at Hammersmith Hospital in London.
-This is part of Imperial College Healthcare NHS Trust.
+The infusions take place at Hammersmith Hospital in London for the UK participants.
+This is part of the Imperial College Healthcare NHS Trust.

 The study will pay for your time and travel costs for these visits.